 However, in other times, such as after the government’s largely ‘apologetic’ stance against TLP protest, and the consequent protests on social media, the government did not change its course because of the outcry on social media.
 The same was the case when it came to Atif Mian, who was largely celebrated on social media, but eventually forced to resign because of the threat of protests by the right wing.
 A perusal of national assembly debate on the day when 295-C was promulgated shows that right wing was supported by the ostensible threat of protests outside the parliament and hence were able to coerce legislation.

+Don’t get me wrong.
+Social media is useful.
+A lot of times it can be decisive as well.
+However, usually it is just persuasive.
+It is filled with information and the government knows that the millennials or alike are “cause-hunters” who will switch to another cause after a short while.
+The left wing does not persistently demand for structural changes but is satisfied with cosmetic changes.
+For instance, when it came to the Kasur case, the right remedy would be to rectify all structural inefficiencies and mishaps, but the cosmetic remedy was to speed the investigation.

+As long as the left fails to recognize its right to protest, it will be ignored.
+Because in a country like Pakistan decisions are ignored, they need to be coerced, and when the government needs to know that for every right-wing protester, there will be someone from the left wing.
+And it is only this, that will lead to greater bi-partisanship and will remove the leash that the right wing seems to have on the government.

 https://dailytimes.com.pk/327210/pakistans-left-must-keep-protesting-against-the-right/

 The rise of Ahmadi exceptionalism